-Almost every day there is an article posted on the next technology that is going to change the logistics industry.
-Our thirst or rather drive for a better deal is fuelling eCommerce as more consumers turn to online shopping over retail. eRetailers on the other hand battle it out to win your business by promising lower prices and faster delivery.
+Almost every day there is an article posted about the next technology that is going to change the logistics industry.
+Our thirst for a better deal is fuelling e-commerce as more consumers turn to online shopping over retail, especially since the Covid 19 virus outbreak. eRetailers on the other hand battle it out to win your business by promising lower prices, faster deliveries and a safer shopping experience.

-Our city centres are changing and shops of the future will be more of a showroom for the goods you will buy online than actually selling you the end product.
-Augmented Reality (AR) will no doubt be a big contributor to this change as you will simply hold up your phone or tablet and be able to explore in detail your future purchase whether it be a new item of clothing, a piece of furniture or your favourite food.
+Our city centres are changing, and shops of the future will be more of a showroom for the goods you will buy online, rather than selling you the end product.
+Augmented Reality (AR) will no doubt be a big contributor to this change as you will simply hold up your phone or tablet and be able to explore in detail your future purchase whether it be a new item of clothing, a piece of furniture, or your favourite food.

 The warehouse of the future may look nothing like it is today.
-For example, an Amazon fulfilment centre is vastly different to a conventional warehouse where instead of a single level, high ceiling box style building, it is now a multi-level, low ceiling height warehouse where small robots replace high reach forklift trucks.
+For example, an Amazon fulfilment centre is vastly different to a conventional warehouse.
+Instead of a single level, high ceiling box-style building, it is now a multi-level, low ceiling height warehouse where small robots replace high reach forklift trucks.

-Robotics, VNA, automated guidance vehicles (AGVs), automatic storage and retrieval systems (ASRS) and even conveyors all put greater demands on the warehouse floor than ever before.
-An existing warehouse floor may not be suitable for either systems without some form of rectification or compromise.
-Newer developments can fare no better and actually be at more of a risk being unable to service automation due to lean slab designs, which have been engineered to the limits.
-Bring in robots to the equation and the demands on the floor change even further with some requiring very specific requirements such as:
+Robotics, VNA, AGVs, ASRS and even conveyors, all put greater demands on the warehouse floor than ever before.
+An existing warehouse floor may not be suitable for automated systems without some form of rectification or compromise.
+Newer developments don’t necessarily fare any better, and can be at more of a risk, being unable to service automation due to lean slab designs, which have been engineered to the limits.
+When robotics is added to the equation the demands on the floor change even further, with some requiring very specific requirements such as:

 No longer is it just loads and flatness that is important for a warehouse floor, the demands on the floor are more complicated and challenging than ever before.

 Whether you are considering ASRS, robotics, VNA, AGVs or just want a better floor, designed and constructed for the future, speak to us.
-We can help unravel the complexities and speak plain English what it means to your business to ultimately, protect your investment.
+We can help unravel the complexities and tell you, in plain English, what it means to your business to ultimately protect your investment.

 A structural engineer may understand the design and the loads but marrying the materials handling equipment (MHE) and floor together takes a different level of understanding.
-The earlier you engage a specialist consultant, like Face Consultants (who are currently leading the way in floor flatness testing for robotics), the greater you have of success and lower risk to your project.
+The earlier you engage a specialist consultant, like Face Consultants (who lead the way in floor flatness testing for robotics), the greater your chances of success and the lower the risk to your project.

-For further information please visit our services page
+For further information please visit our Flooring Services for G2P page

 "We at John Sisk & Son Limited would like to..."